Catalog Number: CG-0007

 Typically I remove the steinkern by chipping away at the softer shell material.
 The shell material typically holds much better to the rock than the interior.
 That was not the case here, so I took the opportunity to expose the shell.

-There are noticeable parallel groves on the back side shown in photo four and seven.
-A possible straight shelled Cephalopod shows up in view 6.
+There are noticeable parallel grooves on the backside shown in photos four and seven.
+A possible Meekopinna shows up in view 6.
 It looked like it would fall apart if removed, so I left it.